xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging-oniguruma.md

 a carefully crafted packaging tutorial or something.

 The documentation doesn't get installed to `$DESTDIR` by default, it just lies in `doc/` subdirectory of source.
-Their build system doesn't install it.[^1] But the documentation doesn't need to be generated ([unlike the manpage and completions in `bat`](packaging-bat.md#installing-supplementary-files)), we can just copy the files to `$DESTDIR`.
+Their build system doesn't install it.[^cmake] But the documentation doesn't need to be generated ([unlike the manpage and completions in `bat`](packaging-bat.md#installing-supplementary-files)), we can just copy the files to `$DESTDIR`.